Annie-XIE/summary-os/RDO+XS+Neutron.md

 begin running at the moment.
 But we should do some additional work with XenServer*

 ##### 4. Configure GuestVM/Hypervisor communications
-4.1 Ensure XenServer network *os-int-net* has an interface attached to the Guest VMs
+4.1 Ensure XenServer network *os-int-net* has an interface attached to the Guest VMs.

 4.2 Use HIMN tool (plugin for XenCenter) to add internal management network to Guest VMs.
-This effectively performs the following operations, which could also be performed manually in dom0 for each compute node:
+This effectively performs the following operations, which could also be performed manually in dom0 for each compute node.

     net=$(xe network-list bridge=xenapi --minimal)
     vm=$(xe vm-list name-label=<vm-name> --minimal)